cleaver/cleaver-gatsby/content/content/digital-ocean-referrals/index.md

  * The pending credits have been piling up, but I haven't actually received much of that.

 ##Summary
-To date (January 2021), I have made $175 that was applied directly to hosting.
+To date (February 2021), I have made $175 that was applied directly to hosting.
 I'm currently on the $10/month VPS.
 Not exactly covering costs, but I'm happy with the result so far.